Self-EvolveRec: Self-Evolving Recommender Systems with LLM-based Directional Feedback: Experiments

 \subsection{Model Analysis}

-\subsubsection{\textbf{Adaptability to extreme initialization scenarios.}}
+\subsubsection{\textbf{Adaptability to extreme initialization scenarios}}

 To further validate the adaptability of~\proposed, we evaluate its performance under two extreme initialization settings: a Random recommender representing a development starting from scratch, and a highly optimized Ensemble (NCF + NGCF + SASRec) reflecting a sophisticated industrial deployment.
-We have the following observations in Table~\ref{tab:initial_model}: \textbf{1)} Even starting from a random recommender,~\proposed~ successfully evolves a fully functional and highly competitive recommender pipeline. {\proposed~reaches the peak performance at the 8th (CDs) and the 11th (Electronics) iterations, significantly faster than baselines (13 to 19 iterations).
-This confirms that directional feedback systematically constructs valid pipelines by resolving structural deficiencies, avoiding the aimless trial-and-error of scalar-driven methods.} \textbf{2)} In the ensemble setting, achieving further gains is exceedingly challenging due to the high initial performance and structural complexity.
+We have the following observations in Table~\ref{tab:initial_model}: \textbf{1)} Even starting from a random recommender, \proposed~successfully evolves a fully functional and highly competitive recommender pipeline. {\proposed~reaches the peak performance at the 8th (CDs) and the 11th (Electronics) iterations, significantly earlier than baselines (13 to 19 iterations). {Furthermore, in terms of actual evolution time (excluding training) on the random recommender - CDs,~\proposed~efficiently reaches peak performance in 2h 27m compared to DeepEvolve's 3h 2m.
+While AlphaEvolve is faster (1h 8m), it yields suboptimal performance.} This confirms that directional feedback systematically constructs valid pipelines by resolving structural deficiencies, avoiding the aimless trial-and-error of scalar-driven methods.} {Further details regarding the evolution time required to reach peak performance are provided in Appendix~\ref{app: time cost}.} \textbf{2)} In the ensemble setting, achieving further gains is exceedingly challenging due to the high initial performance and structural complexity of seed recommenders.
 We observe that scalar-only baselines, AlphaEvolve and DeepEvolve, struggle to navigate the structural complexity of the ensemble, even degrading the initial performance.
 In contrast,~\proposed~consistently identifies and resolves latent bottlenecks within the ensemble, demonstrating that directional feedback is effective even in high-performance regimes, where numerical scores alone fail to provide guidance for optimizing such structurally complex systems.

-These results demonstrate~\proposed~as a comprehensive solution for the industrial lifecycle, which frequently alternates between building new services for new domains and refining high-performance ensemble models for established services~\cite{cheng2016wide, 10.1145/2843948, wang2022learning, 10.1145/3580305.3599516}.
+These results highlight the adaptability of \proposed~across diverse industrial scenarios, ranging from the rapid cold-start of new services to the iterative refinement of high-performance models for established domains \cite{cheng2016wide, 10.1145/2843948, wang2022learning, 10.1145/3580305.3599516}.